Azure/DAICE_DatabricksSparkDevOps/README.md

 * Execute the notebook with the Microsoft DevLabs extension task.

 You now have a working pipeline to deploy Azure Databricks Notebooks!
 Save and execute the Release!

+## Additional Functionality

+### Update an Existing Job by Name or Job_ID

+This deployment script does NOT help with identifying existing jobs and shutting them down.

+Instead, you can specify the `--update-if-exists` flag to change an existing job if it is found.

+You can either pass `--update-if-exists job_id XXX` with XXX being a known job-id and it will update the job found when looking up job-id XXX.

+Alternatively, you can pass in the name of the job like `--update-if-exists name my_job_name`.
+This will look up the job-id for the first match it finds (ordering not guaranteed) based on the name of the job.
+The downsides are:
+* Databricks allows for multiple jobs to share the same name (why?!?)
+* The output of `databricks jobs list` seems to be smaller job-id first.
+* You could miss existing active jobs with schedules if they have later job-id's and the same name.

 # deployment.py